 Final words of wisdom from career breakers

-A career break will change your life.
+A sabbatical trip will change your life.
 Period.
 It will change your outlook on life in general, the world around you, and your view on jobs and careers.
 All our career breakers were affected in a profound way, and though there are many similarities in their stories, they all have their own unique stories to tell.
 I asked all of our career break interviewees to offer one last piece of advice, or words of wisdom, for those who were on the fence and trying to decide whether to take that leap.

 “The most important thing it taught me is the importance of living.
 If I don’t like the situation I am in, don’t like what I am doing, it is in my power to change that, to make my life better.
 Nothing is permanent.
 Nothing says you have to stay anywhere or do anything you don’t want to do.
 And, that’s how I look at my life now.” – Diana Edelman

 “I realized life is too short to do a job you are not completely passionate about, period.
 I took a long look at what it is that I really love doing and then found a career to match instead of trying to fit myself into the box of a career I sort of liked because of money, prestige, etc. When you do work you love, the money and prestige will automatically follow and you will be blissful in the meantime.” – Emily Shaules, who left her career as an attorney in Chicago to travel and build a speaking career.